WarcraftWriting/egwlww/src/earning-gold-while-leveling-in-world-of-warcraft.md

 Leveling gathering professions while questing is easy, simply stop and gather each herb, mine each deposit, or skin each skinnable corpse you encounter while questing.

-**What to do if your professions fall behind** In the event that your gathering profession "falls behind", it is usually worth the effort to spend some time playing catch-up with that profession.
-A quick WWW search will easily yield tips on where to look for herbs, ore, or skinnable animals of an appropriate skill level for your current skill.
-{:.alert .alert-info}
+As your character's skills progress, they can visit a skill trainer to train your skills[^skinning-training].
+Doing so allows your character to practice their professions on higher-level herbs, ore deposits, skinnable corpses, etc.

 **What does it mean for a profession to "fall behind"?** A profession has fallen behind when you can no longer practice it in zones of an appropriate